mawosoft/WindowsSearchManager/docs/help/Get-SearchCatalog.md

 ## SYNOPSIS

-Gets settings and status for of all search catalogs or for a specified one.
+Gets settings and status of all search catalogs or for a specified one.

 ## SYNTAX